andikrueger/AzureCP/Install-AzureCP.md

 $trust.Update()
 ```

+- [Add an application](Register-App-In-AAD.html) in Azure AD to allow AzureCP to query your tenant.
-- [Read this page](Configure-AzureCP.html) to configure AzureCP for your environment.
+- [Configure](Configure-AzureCP.html) AzureCP for your environment.

 ## Important